gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ19 - Specify how the communication is secured between the Client and KDC: by means of any transport profile of ACE {{I-D.ietf-ace-oauth-authz}} between Client and Group Manager that complies with the requirements in Appendix C of {{I-D.ietf-ace-oauth-authz}}.

-* REQ20a - Specify the exact approaches used to compute the PoP evidence to include in 'client_cred_verify', and which of those approaches is used in which case: see {{ssec-join-req-sending}} and {{ssec-join-req-processing}}.
+* REQ20a - Specify the exact approaches used to compute and verify the PoP evidence to include in 'client_cred_verify', and which of those approaches is used in which case: see {{ssec-join-req-sending}} and {{ssec-join-req-processing}}.

 * REQ20 - Specify how the nonce N\_S is generated, if the token is not being posted (e.g. if it is used directly to validate TLS instead): see {{sssec-challenge-value}}.